-I've served these savory Bacon Cheddar Waffles for various meals over the years and they're always a huge it.
+I've served these savory dinner waffles for various meals over the years and they're always a huge it.

 How to Make Them

-- With a bit oil for each batch (even if it's non-stick), add the batter to the waffle iron, using it according to the manufacturer's instructions.
-(About ⅓ cup batter per waffle.)
+- With a bit of oil for each batch (even in a non-stick waffle iron/maker), add the batter to the waffle iron, using it according to the manufacturer's instructions.
+(Mine is fairly standard and uses about ⅓ to ½ cup batter per waffle.)

-- Let the waffles cool a bit and serve.
+- Let the waffles cool for a few minutes on a baking rack before serving.

-- Gluten-free?
+- Want gluten-free savory waffles?
 You can make these gluten-free by using a 1 to 1 gluten-free all-purpose flour.
 My first choice is always Cup4Cup.
+They will likely look a bit thicker with this flour -- the delicious flavor though, will be the same.

-- Feel free to try other hard cheeses -- Swiss, Gruyère, Asiago or Fontina would all be great.
+- Try other hard cheeses -- Swiss, Gruyère, Asiago or Fontina would all be great.

 What to Serve with Savory Waffles for Dinner